 Botanical Garden of the University of Tartu is a must-see landmark for photographers and lovebirds.
 This beautiful venue has been here since 1803 and hasn’t changed very much since.
 The beautiful park with a pond and hills offers magnificent colors in every season and has been the favorite spot for students to have a picnic.

 Estonian National Museum (ERM) is a new and spacious museum with lots of topics to cover.
 Here you can see exhibitions ranging from 8000BC to this day, different cultural segments and objects from every aspect of life today and before.
-ERM is a great place to spend hours with family and friends and get insight on what defines us as Estonians.
+ERM is a great place to spend hours with family and friends and get insight into what defines us as Estonians.
 The very first sTARTUp Day event also took place there in 2016.

 Rüütli street is located in the heart of Tartu, connecting the town square and the Botanical Garden of the University of Tartu.
 Of course, there are many cozy bars on the way!
 Kivi, Trepp and Vein ja Vine are only a few of the many venues you may discover from Rüütli street.

 A little further from the old town of Tartu, two yet different worlds exist.
 In a bunker under the Toomemägi, there is an old gunpowder cellar with bricks more than 300 years old.
 Today, this fragment of history – Püssirohukelder, serves as a unique beer restaurant with the highest pub ceiling in the world.
 A few hundred meters from there we find the best „culture bar“, as we like to call it – Naiiv.
 Although Naiiv has been here slightly over 5 years, it quickly won the hearts and minds of Tartu.

 Read more about Tartu from Visit Tartu webpage!